-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel Not Included in NOI 16 permittees (COA and AMAFCA) shall provide: A. An Annual Incidental Take Report to EPA and the Service that includes the following information: beginning and end date of any qualifying stormwater events, DO values and water temperature in the NDC Embayment, DO values and water temperature at a downstream monitoring station in the MRG, flow rate in the NDC, mean daily flow rate in the MRG, feasible, the necessary data elements required for calculation of the predicted incidental takes during qualifying storm events. • AMAFCA will complete the Annual Incidental Take Report. • AMAFCA will provide EPA and USFWS with a copy of the Annual Incidental Take Report with each Annual Report with subsequent annual reports, as applicable (Due Dec.
-1).
-Program Lead: AMAFCA's Stormwater Quality Engineer Not Included in NOI 17 permittees (COA and AMAFCA) shall provide: B. A summary of data and findings with each annual report to EPA and the FWS.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule Not Included in NOI 16 (COA and AMAFCA) shall provide: A. An Annual Incidental Take Report to EPA and the Service that includes the following information: beginning and end date of any qualifying stormwater events, DO values and water temperature in the NDC Embayment, DO values and water temperature at a downstream monitoring Part I.C.3.a.(ii).(b).A - AMAFCA will complete the Incidental Take Report, which estimates the potential Rio Grande Silvery Minnow (RGSM) take using the method defined by USFWS for the BO (MRG Watershed Permit BO dated August 21, 2014 - Cons. #22420-2011-F-0024-R001).
+Using the BO procedure, AMAFCA will determine or measure, as technically feasible, the necessary data elements required for calculation of the predicted incidental takes during qualifying storm events.
+The definition of a qualifying storm event (for this Permit Activity) may be reassessed for NDC Outfall and Embayment area.
+This activity may require additional follow- up with the EPA and the USFWS.
+The Annual Incidental Take Report will be provided with each Annual Report.
+AMAFCA will provide EPA and USFWS with a copy of the Annual Incidental Take Report with each Annual Report submitted no later than December 1st for the preceding calendar year, as required reports, as applicable (Due Not Included in NOI 17 (COA and AMAFCA) shall provide: B. A summary of data and findings with each annual report to EPA and the FWS.
 All data collected (including provisional oxygen and water temperature data, and associated metadata), transferred, stored, summarized, and evaluated shall be included in the annual report.
-If additional data is requested by EPA or the FWS, COA and AMAFCA shall AMAFCA will assess the DO on the same time frame as the MS4 Permit requires for the Annual Report - July 1 to June 30.
-Each Annual Report will be submitted no later than December 1 for the preceding calendar year, as required under Part III.B. and information with each Annual Report submittal, required under Part III.B, no later than December 1 for the proceeding calendar year. with subsequent annual Stormwater Quality Engineer
+If additional data is AMAFCA will assess the DO on the same time frame as the MS4 Permit requires for the Annual Report - July 1 to June 30.
+Each Annual Report will be submitted no later than December 1 for information with each Annual Report submittal, required under Part III.B, no later than December 1 for the proceeding calendar year.